henryfeinstein/musa-rats/README.md

 #### Kate:
 Built out exploratory analysis plan/tasks <br>
 Identified datasets DC Lab used for environmental factors and imported updated points/polygons of these datesets <br>
+Joined datasets to block data to find counts by our newly defined blocks <br>
-Expored these datasets and make visuals using new city blocks
+Expored the spatial distribution of env variables and made visuals using new city blocks

 ### Weekly Tasks (Updated after class meeting)
 ### Week 2 (1/24 - 1/30)